AFoeee/additional-urwid-widgets/README.md

 # additional_urwid_widgets

-The python library [`urwid`](http://urwid.org/index.html) contains many basic widgets, but lacks (in my opinion) "more specialized" widgets, such as a date picker or similar.
+The python library [`urwid`](http://urwid.org/index.html) contains many basic widgets, but lacks (in my opinion) "more specialized" widgets, such as a date picker.

 This project contains such "more specialized" widgets.